theblackcat102/theblackcat102.github.io/_posts/2020-05-01-ICLR 2020 papers in two sentences.md

 Proposed to learn graph represention through time via a reversible time representation function ( kernel ), such method allows inductively infer any node feature at any given time.
 Based on previous GraphSAGE work, the proposed model can infer any unseen node through inductive method ( Attention in both neighbour and time dimension )

+#### Pretrained Encyclopedia: Weakly Supervised Knowledge-Pretrained Language Model

+A simple entity augmentation method to capture knowledge relations ( entity 1 -> relation -> entity 2 ) by replacing entity in a article with another to force language model to learn real world "knowledge".